wsor4035/dev.luanti.org/content/compiling/android.md

 ---
-title: Developing Luanti for Android
+title: Android
 aliases:
-- /developing-luanti-for-android
+- /developing-luanti-for-android/
 ---

-# Developing Luanti for Android
+# Compiling Luanti for Android

 The instructions in this article were written for and tested on Linux, but the tools used here should also work on other platforms.